 Now, onto the supplements…

 One of the most widely-known anti-inflammatory supplements is curcumin.
-This is a compound that occurs naturally in turmeric, and happens to be its most active constituent, giving it medicinal properties, which explains why the herb is so lauded in the wellness word.
+This is a compound that occurs naturally in turmeric and happens to be its most active constituent, giving it medicinal properties, which explains why the herb is so lauded in the wellness world.
 Alpert names it as one of the top supplements to take for chronic inflammation, explaining that "curcumin can reduce inflammation in diabetes and heart disease."
-Other studies show its affects on chronic inflammation associated with diseases like asthma, bronchitis, colitis, and arthritis, among others.
+Other studies show its effects on chronic inflammation associated with diseases like asthma, bronchitis, colitis, and arthritis, among others.

 Remember: curcumin and turmeric go hand in hand.
 The former is found inside the other.
 This Turmeric supplement provides 50 milligrams of curcumin along with organic black pepper, which is thought to boost the body's absorption of the anti-inflammatory compound.
 The best part is that they come in gummy form, making them much easier (and tastier) to take than traditional capsules.
 That's exactly why it made our list of the best turmeric supplements.

 Like turmeric/curcumin, ginger is another well-known anti-inflammatory supplement.
 It's all thanks to its chemistry, which studies show have anti-inflammatory effects, possibly preventing the onset of oxidative stress and certain diseases (even cancer).
 Alpert references breast cancer specifically.
 "Studies have shown that ginger root can help lower inflammation in breast cancer patients," Alpert explains.
 "But any supplement that helps with lowering/reducing inflammation will have a systemic benefit for the whole body."